khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 ## A man and woman's washing from a single vessel

-64. Ibn ʿAbbās !p[themtwo] narrates that one of the wives of the Prophet BPBUH took a _ghusl_ from _janābah_ then saw the Emissary of Allāh BPBUH about to take a _ghusl_ from the remaining water, so she informed him that she had made _ghusl_ therefrom.
+64. Ibn ʿAbbās BP_TWO narrates that one of the wives of the Prophet BPBUH took a _ghusl_ from _janābah_ then saw the Emissary of Allāh BPBUH about to take a _ghusl_ from the remaining water, so she informed him that she had made _ghusl_ therefrom.
 So, the Emissary of Allāh BPBUH said, “Nothing makes the water impure.”
 [Reported by Abū Dāwūd (#67), and al-Nasāʾī (#326), al-Tirmidhī who declared it to be _hasan ṣaḥīḥ_, and Ibn Mājah (#370)].

-Ibn ʿAbd al-Barr says, “There is nothing in the Sharīʿah to prevent each of them washing with the water remaining from the other---either together or one after the other, and this is the saying of the scholars of the different lands and the great majority of scholars---and the _aḥādīth_ about it are _mutawātir_.” (_Al-Istidhkār_, 1/373).
+Ibn ʿAbd al-Barr says, “There is nothing in the Sharīʿah to prevent each of them washing with the water remaining from the other---either together or one after the other, and this is the saying of the scholars of the different lands and the great majority of scholars---and the _aḥādīth_ about it are _mutawātir_.”
+(_Al-Istidhkār_, 1/373).

 ## Drying the body parts after purification

 ʿUthmān bin ʿAffān, al-ḥasan bin ʿAlī, Anas ibn Mālik, al-Ḥasan al-Baṣrī, Ibn Sīrīn, ʿAlqamah, al-Aswad, Masrūq, al-Ḍaḥḥāk, ʿAbd Allāh bin al-Ḥārith, Abū Yaʿlā, Abū al-Aḥwaṣ, al-Shaʿbī, al-Thawrī, Isḥāq, Ibn ʿUmar in a narration, and Abū Ḥanīfah, Mālik, Aḥmad, and the Shāfiʿī Madhhab in one saying, all say that it is permissible after both _wuḍū_ and _ghusl_ to dry the body parts.
-And their evidence is what ʿĀʾishah !p[her] reports---she said, “The Emissary of Allāh BPBUH had a cloth which he used to dry himself with after making _wuḍū_.”
+And their evidence is what ʿĀʾishah BP_HER reports---she said, “The Emissary of Allāh BPBUH had a cloth which he used to dry himself with after making _wuḍū_.”
 [Reported by al-Tirmidhī who declared it to be _ḍaʿīf_.
 Then al-ʿAynī states that al-Nasāʾī records it in _al-Kunā_ with a _ṣaḥīḥ isnād_.
-I say:
-And it has other narrations which support and strengthen it.
+I say: And it has other narrations which support and strengthen it.
 (See _Fiqh al-Imām Saʿīd_, 1/70).
 Al-Albānī declares the _ḥadīth_ to be _ḥasan_. (_Ṣaḥīḥ al-Jāmiʿ_, 4706).

 66. Salmān al-Fārsī narrates that the Prophet BPBUH made _wuḍū_, then turned up a woollen cloak he had and wiped his face with it.
 [Reported by Ibn Mājah